Cirkit Designer Logo

 Technical Specifications

-Below are the key technical details and pin configuration for the RGB Light (Common Cathode):
+Below are the key technical details for a typical RGB light (common cathode):

 Parameter Value